top of page

 Grow in your faith.
 As a church we encourage our members to develop their skills and to train others.

-Our minister Rev. Dr Warren Beattie has been involved in delivering training for worship though the Highland Theological College (UHI) for church members and for ministry candidates - two of our own elders were recently accredited by the Church of Scotland to "Lead Worship" in their local congregation.
-(Details of the next training courses will be shared when notified by the Presbytery for 2025).
+Our minister Rev. Dr Warren Beattie has been involved in delivering training for worship though the Highland Theological College (UHI) for ministry candidates who take the module "Understanding Worship and the Sacraments"; he is also tutor for the 'Pathways' - "Leading Worship" track for church members - two of our own elders who completed this in 2023 were accredited by the Church of Scotland to "Lead Worship" in our local congregation.
+The current batch in 2025 has over a dozen new students drawn from across the Presbytery of CEI.

 Warren also shares occasionally at the Centre for the Study of World Christianity with international students and he and his wife have been involved in training at All Nations Christian College in Hertfordshire, England.